 Faith plus good works does not equal justification.

-also be rejected.
-They will always be the evidence of true spiritual regeneration in a
+Works follow justification as a consequence and evidence of it.
+To eliminate good works in a Christian’s life as a result of saving grace must also be rejected.
+They will always be the evidence of true spiritual regeneration in a Christian’s life.

 Message by Wil Pounds (c) 2006

 Anyone is free to use this material and distribute it, but it may not be sold under any circumstances whatsoever without the author's written consent.

 Unless otherwise noted "Scripture quotations taken from the NASB.""Scripture taken from the NEW AMERICAN STANDARD BIBLE" © Copyright 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by The Lockman Foundation Used by permission." (www.Lockman.org)